yassmin21/cs30---Major-Project/proposal.md

 # Major Project Proposal

 ## Description
-What am I going to build?
+Snakes and Ladders

 ## Needs to have list
+- a grid
+- snakes
+- ladders
-- thing 1
+- a randomized number dice thing
+- start screen
+- win screen
+- how to play
-- thing 2
+- different characters

 ## Nice to have list
+- different modes
+- an actual dice with like animation
+- music
-- other thing
+- sound affects
-- yet another thing
+- multiplayer